sammyyi34/CS-regex-challenge17/gist.md

 - A hyphen between alphanumeric characters `[-]` will specify a range of characters within the square brackets using a hyphen.
 For example, [a-z] matches any lowercase letter from 'a' to 'z'.

 - Placing the `^` immediately after the opening square bracket turns the bracket expression into a negative character group, negating the character class.
 For instance, [^0-9] matches any character that is not a digit.

+- Special character `[_-]` when a special character is placed within square brackets `[]`, it loses its special meaning and is treated as a regular character.
+For example "hello_world" would be a match because it contains an underscore and "123-456" would be a match because it contains a hyphen.

 ### Character Classes